christophuv/PeakBotMRM/README.md

 ```

 6. Optionally: Modify the GPU index and/or the memory limitation
+7. Run the script with 'python Train_xxx.py'.
+8. The model will be saved in the folder 'tmp' and the log will be written to the folder 'log'.
+All processing results are available as a pandas object in the file 'History_Training.pandas.pickle'.
+Furthermore, plots of the training will also be put into this folder.
-7. Play around with the different parameters of the trainPeakBotMRMModel function
+9. Play around with the different parameters of the trainPeakBotMRMModel function or implement a couple of loops that iterate different parameter sets.
+If the script executes several times, the old results will not be overwritten, but appendend allowing for an easy comparison of the different settings and training replicates.